ibm-cloud-docs/appid/branded.md

 You can use the `/change_password` endpoint  in two ways.
 When a user submits a reset request, or when a user is signed in to your app and wants to update their password.

-To update their password after a reset request:

-Supply the following data in the request body:
+Supply the following data in the request body to update their password after a reset request:
   * Your tenantID.
   * The users new password
   * The cloud directory user UUID.